 - Choose a grouping: there are many ways to look at related jobs as you consider what you can do and what you want to learn to do.

 The O*Net system is extensive, but based on searching, rather than browsing — you know, just looking around, seeing what’s possible.
 Unless you start madly typing and cutting and pasting lists, you really don’t have an idea of your actual options.

 InfoSurf Career Exploration Books are low cost alternatives that allow job seekers, students or any career advisors to quickly produce lists of possibilities, all related by overlapping skills or knowledge.
 The process literally takes a few minutes no matter who you are or where you are at.

 - Career Flow indexes the most common career changes that people make.
 This is a complete listing of “Related Occupations”, not just the top 10 that are listed in the O*Net profiles online.
 These job changes typically require little to no additional training.

 - Job Title Surfer indexes the most common job titles into their occupation classes — those jobs with essentially the same skills and knowledge.

 - Shoreline Career-Education Browser indexes the most common occupations and educational paths

 - Step Up!
-Occupation Surfer indexes occupations according to the most common groupings: by educational level (great for high schoolers, GED or ESL students!) and by interest area like Arts & Humanities or Business.
+Occupation Surfer (free) indexes occupations according to the most common groupings: by educational level (great for high schoolers, GED or ESL students!) and by interest area like Arts & Humanities or Business.

 //Dive Deep into Sources//